PillowFishSticks/MP3-FeedMe/README.md

 ## Design Choices

 ### Fonts
-- The primary font 'Roboto' was chosen to be the main text of this site as it is easy to read, looks professional, and goes well with the secondary font.
+- The primary font 'Open Sans' was chosen to be the main text of this site as it is easy to read, looks professional, and goes well with the secondary font.
+"Open Sans Condensed' is used for headings and sub headings.

-- The secondary font 'Rocknroll One' was chosen for the headings as it looks fun, and is easy to read.
+- The secondary font 'Playfair Display' was chosen for the websites logo font, hoome banner and recipe headings as it looks fun, and is easy to read.

 ### Colors
 - The colour scheme for this site was rendered on [Cooler](https://coolors.co/) and can be seen below: